 So, does the alkaline diet work?

-At the end of the day, the alkaline diet is healthy because it encourages healthy eating, not because of its ability to influence pH levels.
-The diet encourages the intake of nutrient-dense, organic plant-based foods and it restricts processed and refined foods as well as alcohol.
-Regardless, adopting this style of eating will not adjust your body’s internal pH levels, which is the entire point of the alkaline diet.
+The alkaline diet is healthy because it encourages healthy eating.
+It is not because of its ability to influence pH levels.
+The diet encourages the intake of nutrient-dense, organic plant-based foods.
+It also restricts processed and refined foods as well as alcohol.
+Regardless, adopting this style of eating will not adjust your body’s internal pH levels.
+This is the entire point of the alkaline diet.
 In addition, Piderit believes that excluding certain foods might be detrimental to your health.

 Furthermore, there is little to no evidence that supports the claims about the mechanism behind the diet.
-One such claim is the fact that the alkaline diet can reduce the risk of cancer as cancer only grows in an acidic environment.
+One such claim is the fact that the alkaline diet can reduce the risk of cancer.
+This is because cancer only grows in an acidic environment.
 Aside from the fact that food cannot influence pH levels, cancer cells can grow in body tissue with a pH level of 7.4.
-Additionally, it’s the cancer that creates an acidic environment.
+Additionally, it’s cancer that creates an acidic environment.
 Click here to find out what studies show on this topic.

 As Piderit explains, “Let’s not overlook that results have nothing to do with reducing your body’s acidity, but everything to do with the fact that you’re eating so much healthier”.